clue/reactphp-socks/README.md

 The `Server` is responsible for accepting incoming communication from SOCKS clients and forwarding the requested connection to the target host.
+It supports the SOCKS5 and SOCKS4(a) protocol versions by default.
 It also registers everything with the main [`EventLoop`](https://github.com/reactphp/event-loop#usage) and an underlying TCP/IP socket server like this: